 I couldn’t do it.
 The walls were too close, the dark too constricting.
 I had to get out of there.
 Had to get back down, out onto the street, where I could breathe.

 I started to descend, stepped on something that wasn’t wood, and heard a muffled curse.
 The ladder slammed against the wall, rough stone scraping my fingers.
-I might have let go, if I hadn’t already been gripping the ladder in stiff-knuckled fright.
+I might have let go, if I hadn’t been gripping the ladder in stiff-knuckled fright.

 “What are you doing?”
 The shaft amplified Alaleh’s voice.